josefromtampa/IBHSWSAPI/README.md

 # IBHS Web Services API
 IBHS Web Services API for accessing various features of Focus.
+Access to this service requires a security token only accessible with a valid User ID and password.

 ## IBHS Web Service API (Rest/JSON)
 IBHS Web Services API for accessing various features of Focus.
 This web services represents a variety of Focus features, including: